2025 Storm Events in Las Vegas

 Look for manufacturer certifications from companies like Owens Corning and CertainTeed, which indicate additional training and often provide enhanced warranty coverage.
 The Original Roofing Company, serving the Las Vegas Valley for over 50 years and ranked among the Top 100 Roofing Contractors nationally, exemplifies the experience level you should seek.
 TNT Roofing brings three generations of family expertise as an Owens Corning Preferred Contractor, while MAC Roofing Services specializes in flat roof solutions with nearly 30 years of local experience.

-Request detailed written estimates that itemize materials, labor, permits, and potential additional costs like decking repairs.
+Request detailed written estimates that itemize materials, labor, permits, and potential additional work like decking repairs.
 Be wary of extremely low bids, which may indicate corners being cut on materials or installation quality.
 Reputable contractors will offer workmanship warranties alongside manufacturer material warranties.
 If you live in an HOA community like Summerlin or Green Valley, choose a contractor familiar with approval processes and color restrictions.
 Ask for references from recent Las Vegas projects and follow up to verify customer satisfaction.
 The right contractor will conduct a thorough inspection, explain your options clearly, and never pressure you into immediate decisions.

 Local Insights